jfullerton44/JSON-validation/README.md

-This project is hosted with docker.
+This project is hosted with docker.<br>
-To start the app in terminal run "docker-compose up -d --build" .
+To start the app in terminal run "docker-compose up -d --build" .<br>
 To stop the app run "docker-compose stop" .